surfergrl/bica-surf-club/README.md

 ---

+The site needs to conform to the principles of UX in all five different planes – strategy, scope, structure, skeleton and surface.

-## Project Development & Planning
+## Project Development & Planning – Strategy

 ### Background

 The BICA Surf Club was set up in 2007, but the website is out of date and the relaunch requires a new site.

 The club wants to attract new members, volunteers, sponsors and funding, and showcase their events, information, services and opportunities.

 ---

 ### User Stories
 Questions to current club organisers:

 - What age range will club members and website users be?